 The S. Scott Collis Fellowship in Data Science is a prestigious postdoctoral fellowship that provides opportunities for highly motivated researchers to address challenging problems in national security applications.
 Scott Collis was the director of Sandia’s Center for Computing Research from 2017 to 2022.
 Due in large part to his recognition of and advocacy for data science as a pivotal research area for impacting problems of national importance, the Sandia Data Science Postdoctoral Fellowship was created in 2021 to attract the best and brightest postdoctoral researchers in data science.
 The fellowship was renamed the S. Scott Collis Fellowship in Data Science in honor of Scott, who passed away in 2022 after battling cancer.
 Scott’s vision will continue to be carried out through the innovative research of selected fellows working at the intersection of academic excellence and impactful applications.

-As a Collis Fellow, you will pursue a combination of both self-directed research in your topic area and integration with existing Sandia R&D projects, under the guidance of Sandia staff mentors, and you will be expected to publish the results of your work in leading journals and present your work at top-tier conferences.
+As a Collis Fellows, you will pursue a combination of both self-directed research in your topic areas that they select, and integration with existing Sandia R&D projects, all under the guidance of Sandia staff mentors.
+Fellows are expected to publish the results of their work in leading journals and present research at top-tier conferences.
 Selected Fellows will receive a two-year appointment with the potential option for a third year, which includes a highly competitive salary, moving expenses, and a generous professional travel allowance.

 Sandia National Laboratories is dedicated to nurturing a culture compatible with a broad group of people and perspectives.
 Consistent with this dedication, we seek applicants from diverse backgrounds, and we foster an inclusive research community.

 To be considered for this fellowship, applicants must have completed, or are pursuing, a Ph.D. in a data science related area, such as mathematics, computer science, statistics, or engineering, conferred within the past three years, or anticipated completion of Ph.D. requirements by commencement of appointment.
 Furthermore, applicants must have appropriate research experience in one or more areas of data science as evidenced by a strong record of research publications and presentations.
-In addition to these research qualifications, applicants should have no previous postdoctoral appointments at a national laboratory and must be eligible to acquire a DOE security clearance which requires US Citizenship.
+Applicants should also have no previous postdoctoral appointments at a national laboratory and must be eligible to acquire a DOE security clearance, which requires US Citizenship.

 Application process